Euno/rosetta-euno/README.md

 ## Architecture
-`rosetta-euno` uses the `syncer`, `storage`, `parser`, and `server` package from [`rosetta-sdk-go`](https://github.com/coinbase/rosetta-sdk-go) instead of a new Bitcoin-specific implementation of packages of similar functionality.
+`rosetta-euno` uses the `syncer`, `storage`, `parser`, and `server` package from [`rosetta-sdk-go`](https://github.com/coinbase/rosetta-sdk-go) instead of a new Euno-specific implementation of packages of similar functionality.
 Below you can find a high-level overview of how everything fits together:
 <p align="center">
   <a href="https://www.rosetta-api.org">